 Symptoms of Lyme disease vary for each individual patient, and also vary in intensity over the course of the disease.
-The late stages have been described in studies as being equivalent to having moderate cognitive impairment, combined with a level of physical dysfunction comparable to patients with congestive heart failure; and fatigue comparable to patients with multiple sclerosis.
+The later stages have been described in studies as being equivalent to experiencing moderate cognitive impairment combined with a level of physical dysfunction similar to patients with congestive heart failure, and fatigue comparable to patients with multiple sclerosis.

-On average, patients with chronic Lyme disease had symptoms for 1.2 years before being correctly diagnosed, with some having debilitating symptoms for ten or more years before they received a proper diagnosis.
-At the highest risk of acquiring this serious disease are children, ages 5-14.
+On average, patients with chronic Lyme disease demonstrated symptoms for 1.2 years before being correctly diagnosed, with some patients suffering with debilitating symptoms for ten or more years before receiving a proper diagnosis.
+At the highest risk of acquiring Lyme disease are children.
+In a study of children with Lyme disease, researchers noted that an average of four doctors were seen before a proper diagnosis was made.

-The spirochetes that cause Lyme disease (related to syphilis) have been detected in breast milk, umbilical cords, the uterus, semen, urine, blood, the cervix, tears, the brain, and other body fluids and tissues.
+The latest study (2014) by an international team of researchers indicates once again that Lyme can be sexually transmitted.
+Spirochetes that cause Lyme disease (related to syphilis) have been detected in breast milk, umbilical cords, the uterus, semen, urine, blood, the cervix, tears, the brain, and other body fluids and tissues.
 Often entire families are found to be infected.
-In a recent study of children with Lyme disease, researchers noted that an average of four doctors were seen before a proper diagnosis was made.

 Ticks and The Diseases They Carry

 Over 300 strains of Lyme (Bb) have been identified and the list continues to grow.
 Standard tests only detect exposure to ONE of the Borrelia (Lyme) strains.

 Over 20 strains of Babesia (a tick borne infection) are unable to be detected in humans using standard blood tests, however two strains are currently known to infect patients in growing numbers (Babesia microti and Babesia duncani- WA1).
 Tests can be ordered for both of these strains.